zeroasiccorp/zaui/static/files/guide/custom-components.md

   - `Team`

 3. **markdownComponents**
   Markdown components can be used from within markdown content.
-Detais coming soon.
+Details coming soon.

 4. **iconComponents**
   Icon components are Svelte components which render svg.
 You can extend or replace these.